NCIEVS/evsrestapi-client-SDK/python-examples/README.md

 ```

 The various scripts make use of the `config.ini` file to load necessary information that is uniform across all tests.
+You can also tune network behavior there:

+- `ConnectTimeout` controls how long the SDK waits to establish a connection.
+- `ReadTimeout` controls how long the SDK waits for the server response after connecting.

+These values can also be overridden per run with `EVS_CONNECT_TIMEOUT` and `EVS_READ_TIMEOUT`.

 ## Running the README pytest runner (python_check.py)